 Scrum Explicit Contracts: The Definition of Done

-As an Agile Coach for MATRIX Professional Services, I observe that Scrum teams often have some challenges defining the team's Definition of Done (DoD).
+In my experience as an Agile Coach, I have observed that Scrum teams often have some challenges defining the team's Definition of Done (DoD).

 The Definition of Done is an agreed-upon set of conditions; an explicit contract that must be met before any product backlog item is considered complete.
 Some examples of these conditions are: